fChristenson/The-Bloodless-Legion/cities/Khaziram/npc/main/Althalos_Cromwell.md

 One day he heard a strange voice in his head, went inside the cave and met a strange mushroom creature.
 The creature promised that if he helped it spread it's seeds it would convince his love to get back together with him.

+Rey hits him with an arrow
+Rey kills Althalos

 [back](../../../../story.md)